monome/docs/grid/kits/mk.md

 **angle**: as wide as possible!

-a 20 degree angle may result in a bright spot. a 50 degree angle should uniformally light up the entire pad.
+a 20 degree angle may result in a bright spot. a 50 degree angle should uniformly light up the entire pad.

 **Vf and current:** below 4.5V, 20ma